How Do I Stop Doom-Shopping During The Pandemic?

 I’ve done different types of spending freezes as well.
 I once went a year without buying anything new, and my wife and I recently did a 30-day spending freeze because, like you, our COVID-fueled non-essential spending was getting away from us.

 Another benefit of taking a 30-day break is that you show yourself a life with a lot less scrolling and a lot less buying is actually possible, and this is what it would look like.
 You might learn that your relationships don’t fall apart even if you aren’t interacting as much on social media.
 You might learn that you don’t feel different because you refrained from buying things you hadn’t planned on buying in the first place.
 In fact, the opposite might be true — you might feel better by abstaining.
 During a 30-day break, you have a chance to find better ways to self-soothe (more on that below).
-And by only committing to 30 days, you can ease any anxiety that you’ll never go on Instagram and buy a fourth pair tie-dyed socks again.
+And by only committing to 30 days, you can ease any anxiety that you’ll never go on Instagram and buy a fourth pair of tie-dyed socks again.

 Advertisement